-The Centers for Disease Control and Prevention's FluView4 report provides national updates and trends related to the intensity of influenza activity across the United States, as well as detailed information on antiviral resistance, severity of illness, and other topics.
+The Centers for Disease Control and Prevention's FluView4 report provides national updates and trends related to the intensity of influenza activity across the United States, as well as detailed infor-

+Influenza seasons where A (H3N2) was the predominant circulating strain mation on antiviral resistance, severity of illness, and other topics.
 Updates specific to Illinois5 and Suburban Cook County6 are also available online.
-Current and archived issues of the Chicago Flu
+Current and archived issues of the Chicago Flu Update can be found on the CDPH website section Current Flu Situation in Chicago7.